3Teleia/arcade-v4-scenecontrol-collection/background_sc/README.md

 **To be able to use any of the other commands you have to bgcreate the image first.
 These commands use the filename used in the bgcreate command as an identifier of which background image should be modified.**

+Newly bgcreated BGs have an alpha value of 0.

 Works both with .jpg and .png files. **The files have to be within the Scenecontrol folder of the chart.**
 ## scenecontrol(_timing_, bgshow, _end_timing_, _filename_, _alpha_, _easing_)
 1. _timing_ - when the background should start easing into its new alpha value